 - Make sure of the number of credits you plan to earn before you register.
 We cannot change that number after you register.

 - You pay tuition per credit for summer courses.
-Check with the Registrar’s office for information about cost.
+Check with Student Account Services for information about cost.

 - You can get financial aid if register for 3 or more credits during the summer.